Insighter2k/Kup-Translator/README.md

 /rc => Recursive check.
 If you have already translated a batch of fullnames in a kup-file, there is possibly a nickname version which you can link to that translation.
 It will recursively check if a similar entry exists and puts the original name in.
 Example: /rc:true **Optional**

 /mbl => You can enable "Match ByteLength".
 That way, the original names will be auto-cut to match the length of their english names.
 For example "Matsukaze Tenma" is too long, so it should fit the respective bytelength, tean it will cut it to "Tenma".
 Example: /mbl:true **Optional**

+/mode => Sets the mode.
+Example: "/mode:extract" **Required**

+Full example: KupTranslator.Exchanger.exe /sf:"C:\temp\test.kup" /wikia:"inazuma-eleven" /mode:extract /from:1200 /to:1250 /rc:true /mbl:true

+Set the working dir where the application is extracted!

+### Mode Inject
+The inject feature allows you to use a two column csv for replacing e.g. names.
+The first column should provide the original name and the second one the new, reference, name.

+/sf => Your source csv-file.
+Example: /sf:"C:\temp\test.csv." **Required**

+/tf => Target file which shall be replaced with the given information of your csv-file.
+Example /tf:"C:\temp\test.bin" **Required**

+/mode => Sets the mode.
+Example: "/mode:inject" **Required**

+Full example: KupTranslator.Exchanger.exe /sf:"C:\temp\test.csv" /tf:"C:\temp\test.bin" /mode:inject
+Set the working dir where the application is extracted!

 ## Log Files
 A Log file is being created in the current directory, log directory, where application is executed.